PSModule/.github/profile/README.md

 ## How to get started

 1. Create a repository based on the template [PSModuleTemplate](https://github.com/PSModule/PSModuleTemplate).
-Name the repo the same name of the module you want to create.
-See [Process-PSModule](https://github.com/PSModule/Process-PSModule) for more info on choosing another name than the repo name.
+The module will by default use the name of the repository.
+See [Process-PSModule](https://github.com/PSModule/Process-PSModule) for more info on choosing another name than the repository name.
 1. Create a repository or organization secret called `APIKEY`, holding the API key for the PowerShell Gallery.
 1. Configure the settings you want for the repository including a branch policy for the `main` branch.
 1. On a topic branch: